arnonate/react-bookshelf/README.md

 `react-query`

 This project was my first experience with React Query.
-I have been watching this project for a while and washappy to get a chance to finally use it.
+I have been watching this project for a while and was happy to get a chance to finally use it.
 React Query has a lot of nice "out of the box" features like local caching, refetching and invalidation.

 `axios`